oreoswin/Nukem-Rico/README.md

 Save the file.

-NOTE:  The game WILL NOT load if ANY the .csv files are currently open by the system, be sure to close them before launching.
+NOTE:  The game WILL NOT load if ANY of the .csv files are currently open by the system, be sure to close them before launching.